This page is referenced by:

 The principle of academic integrity, particularly of doing one’s own work, documenting properly (including use of quotation marks, appropriate paraphrasing and referencing/citation), collaborating appropriately, and avoiding misrepresentation, is a core principle in university study.
 Academic misconduct is a serious offence.
 Students should consult Section VII, “Academic Misconduct”, in the “Academic Regulations and University Polices” entry in the Undergraduate Calendar, available at http://brocku.ca/webcal to view a fuller description of prohibited actions, and the procedures and penalties.

-You will submit most of your assignments (Voyant assignment, course project, and take-home exam) through Turnitin.com, a phrase-matching program online.
-See the assignment details on Sakai for more information.
-If you have a principled reason for objecting to uploading your assignments to Turnitin.com, please notify the instructors before the end of Week 4 to discuss alternative ways to submit your assignments.
+You will submit most of your assignments through Turnitin.com, a phrase-matching program online.
+See the assignment details on Brightspace for more information.
+If you have a good, principled reason for objecting to uploading your assignments to Turnitin.com, please notify the instructors before the end of Week 3 to discuss alternative ways to submit your assignments.
 Alternatives will include some mechanism for you to demonstrate your adherence to the principles of academic integrity.

 Academic Accommodation due to Religious Obligations: